yuriy-chumak/ol/README.md

 ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including
 but not limited to some SRFIs.
-It's tiny (~ 64KB), embeddable, and cross-platform;  provides a portable, high-level interface to call code written in other languages (c, python, lua, etc).
+It's tiny (~ 64KB), embeddable, and cross-platform;  provides a portable, high-level interface to call code written in another language (c, python, lua, etc).

 You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based